-- by adding the points obtained by the individual members of a team and - the points of the team events together. - 1.2.5.
+- 1.2.4.
+For the combined ranking, the placing is determined in the following way: Individual competitors - by adding the points of all individual events, Teams - by adding the points obtained by the individual members of a team and - the points of the team events together. - 1.2.5.
 For Juniors only the combined competition results are used. - 1.2.6.
 Ranking of nations will be done with the reached Gold-, Silver- and Bronze- medals. - 1.2.7.
 Final ranking of world cup is based on the addition of the four best results of 6 events. - 1.2.8.
 The ranking of women and men shall be done separately.
 If less than six women participate in a competition, a joint ranking with the men may be made.
 If less than three, a joint ranking must be made.
 For juniors the ranking is always separately. - 1.2.9.
 The kind of ranking used in a competition will be stipulated in the announcement.

-1.3.
-Announcement of the competitions
+1.3 Announcement of the competitions

 - 1.3.1.
 Announcements shall be drawn up in compliance with the rules as described later on, and contain the following points:

 - name, kind (World Championships, World Cup, etc) and contents of the competition,

 - date, location and duration,

 - organiser,

 - details of the conditions to be expected:

-- water temperature.
+- o water temperature,

 - o air temperature,

-- o depth of water in the competition area,
+- depth of water in the competition area,

 - o underwater visibility,

 - o currents (direction and speed),

 - nature of the bottom and the banks, kind of water,

 - competition management,

 - participants,

 - events,

 - programme,

 - technical matters:

 - o equipment required,

-- equipment provided by the organiser,
+- o equipment provided by the organiser,

-- o filling pressure and connection of the compressor,
+- filling pressure and connection of the compressor,

 - rules and practice time-table for training,

 - competition events

 - adjudication

 - Awarding of prizes

-- organisation:
+- > organisation:

 - o preliminary and final entry,

 - o declarations of competitors, divers' licences,

-- o medical certificates,
+- o medical certificates.

 - o entry fees, protest fee,

 - o arrival and departure, accommodation,

 - catering and transport during the competition.

 - 1.3.2.
 Application for CMAS championships should be made 2 years before not later than April 1st, important international competitions should be made before June 30th of the previous year.
 After co-ordination they will then be incorporated into the international sports calendar for the next year.
 This is published by CMAS in autumn (Northern Hemisphere) 2 years before the year of a championship or till December 31st for international competition.

 - 1.3.3.
 The announcement for international competitions must be sent to the federations or clubs that are involved not later than 2 months before the start of the competition, those for CMAS championship to the national federations not less than 7 months before the start.